Skip to main content

 Every room in this River Valley office cooled fine except the study, which stayed warm and stuffy each night.
 The owner feared a full system replacement.
-Refrigerant was normal.
-The branch damper feeding that one room had jammed near closed.
+Refrigerant was normal, and the branch damper feeding that one room had jammed near closed.

 Case summary